YXDen/YXDen/README.md

 # Hi there 👋

-## 👨‍🎓 Hi, I'm your_username!
-Graduated from University Name (University/XXXX)
+## 👨‍🎓 Hi, I'm Den!
+Currently a student passionate about web development

-🧑‍💻 A Software Engineer living in YourCity.
-Working in YourCompany.
-Good at Java, Frameworks
+🧑‍💻 A Web Developer specializing in modern JavaScript frameworks and libraries

-🔭 I'm currently focused on [Project1](https://github.com/your_username/project1) and [Project2](https://github.com/your_username/project2)
+🔭 I'm currently focused on building responsive and interactive web applications

-🌱 I'm currently learning English and Rust.
+🌱 I'm currently learning advanced React patterns and Next.js optimizations

-👯 I am looking for a partner developer on [Project3](https://github.com/your_username/project3)
+👯 I am looking for collaboration opportunities on interesting web projects

 🏠 This is my personal website.
 Here is my [portfolio page](https://your-website.com)